 3. Metal Roof (Corrugated and Trapezoidal)

-- Sheet laps: Where one sheet overlaps another, the lap joint should be sealed with butyl tape or mastic sealant.
-UV and thermal cycling cause these to harden and crack over time.
+- Sheet laps: Where one sheet overlaps another (typically 1–1.5 corrugation widths), the lap joint should be sealed with butyl tape or mastic sealant.
+Over time, UV degradation and thermal cycling cause sealants to harden and crack, creating a capillary gap that can admit wind-driven rain.

-- Fixing points: Self-drilling screws through the sheet surface have rubber washers that degrade over 10–15 years and should be inspected before solar.
+- Fixing points: Metal roofs fixed with self-drilling screws through the sheet surface have a rubber washer under the screw head that provides the waterproof seal at each penetration.
+These washers degrade over 10–15 years and should be inspected and replaced during any pre-solar roof assessment.

-- Ridge, hip, and barge flashings: Pressed metal flashings at ridges and edges are silicone sealed — inspect every 7–10 years.
+- Ridge, hip, and barge flashings: Pressed metal flashings at ridges and edges are either pop-riveted or screwed to the sheeting.
+The seam between flashing and sheeting is typically silicone sealed.
+Like all silicone applications, this needs inspection every 7–10 years.

 How Direct Metal Clamp Mounting Preserves Waterproofing

-An indirect benefit: panel coverage reduces UV exposure and temperature cycling on the sheeting beneath — significantly extending the life of lap seals and screw washers in the covered zone.
-Solar panels as a weather shield can extend underlying metal roofing component life.
+The indirect benefit: panel coverage of the metal surface reduces UV exposure and temperature cycling on the sheeting beneath.
+Lower surface temperatures and less direct UV significantly extend the working life of the laps seals and screw washers under the array.
+Panels as a weather shield can actually extend the life of underlying metal roofing components.

 4. Standing Seam Metal Roof

-Standing seam metal roofs represent the lowest waterproofing risk of any roof type for solar installation.
-The raised seam design — fully concealed, free of surface fasteners, designed to accommodate thermal movement — is itself a high-performance weatherproofing system, and Sunollo's seam clamp mounting method perfectly complements it.
+Standing seam metal roofs — the premium end of residential metal roofing, found on architecturally designed homes, Good Class Bungalows, and high-end renovations — represent the lowest waterproofing risk of any roof type for solar installation.
+The standing seam design (raised vertical folds running from ridge to eave, with no exposed fasteners) is itself a high-performance weatherproofing system, and the solar mounting method perfectly complements it.

 The Before-or-After Decision Framework